Panangad, Kochi

 Panangad is a suburban village in Kochi, Kerala state in India.
 It lies in the skirts of Kochi Bypass.
 Located only 7.5 km from Vytilla junction and accessible through the national highway 66(N.H.66) by taking a left from Madavana junction while travelling south along the Kochi Bypass.
 Panangad is one of the suburban villages that make up the urban agglomeration of Kochi.

 Only 7.5 km from Vytilla Jn.
 It was merged into the city during the expansion of Kochi city limits which ends at Kumbalam.
 The area after the Kumbalam bridge from Aroor belongs to Alappuzha district.
+It also has good restaurants.

 Office

 Villages of Panangad, Kumbalam are all under Kumbalam Panchayath, and the panchayath office is located at Panangad.
 Also, veterinary clinic and some other small offices work at the same plaza.

-Post office

-Panangad post office is an all women office located somewhere at middle of village in a place called Mundempalli.
+Panangad Police Station is located at the periphery of Panangad village.
+Panangad post office is an all women office located at Mundempalli.